You can set up to start publishing on Google Play in only a few minutes. Here’s how you do it:

 - Your developer contact information — how Google can contact you if needed (this information isn’t exposed to users).

-4.3 Click the “Upload your first APK” button and upload the APK file which you have created on the Wiziapp WordPress plugin control panel.
+Click the “Browse Files” button and upload the APK file which you have created on the Wiziapp WordPress plugin control panel.

 If you would like to add a disclaimer about the App required permissions, please copy the paragraph below:

 - Storage – Allows us to save the App caching resources in order for the App to load faster.

 - Network Communication – Enables the App to access the web.

 - Your Account – This permission is needed to register your device ID with Google Cloud Messaging for the push notifications service to be enabled.
 The App will never attempt to place a phone call or use it in any other way.